Christopher Gwabin Musa

-General Christopher Gwabin Musa (born 25 December 1967) is a Nigerian army general who served as the 18th chief of defence staff of Nigeria.
-He was appointed to the position by President Bola Tinubu on 19 June 2023 and served until 30 October 2025.
+General Christopher Gwabin Musa (born 25 December 1967) is a retired Nigerian army general who has served as the minister of defence of Nigeria since December 2025.
+He previously served as the 18th chief of defence staff of Nigeria from 23 June 2023 until his retirement on 30 October 2025.

 Early life and education

 Musa was born on 25 December 1967 in Sokoto, in the defunct North-Western State (now in Sokoto State), Nigeria.
-He hails from Zangon Kataf, Southern Kaduna State, Nigeria.
+His family hails from Zangon Kataf, Southern Kaduna State, Nigeria.

-In 1974, Musa attended Marafa Danbaba Primary School Sokoto, and left to Model Primary School Dorowa Road Sokoto in 1978 where he remained until 1980.
+In 1974, Musa attended Marafa Danbaba Primary School in Sokoto and left for Model Primary School, located on Dorowa Road, Sokoto, in 1978, where he remained until 1980.
 He then underwent vocational training in Gaummi, Sokoto, between 1980 and 1981.

-In 1981, he was enrolled into Federal Government College, Sokoto, completing his O' levels in 1985.
+In 1981, he was enrolled in Federal Government College, Sokoto, completing his O' levels in 1985.
 He was part of the National Cadet Corps while enrolled there.
 He was admitted to the College of Advanced Studies, Zaria, and was there until 1986.

-In 1986, Musa was enrolled into the Nigerian Defence Academy, where he obtained a Bachelor of Science (Hons) on graduation in 1991 and got commissioned into the Nigerian Army as a 2nd Lieutenant.
+In 1986, Musa was enrolled in the Nigerian Defence Academy, where he obtained a Bachelor of Science (Hons) on graduation on 21 September 1991 as a member of the 38th Regular Course, and was commissioned into the Nigerian Army as a 2nd Lieutenant.

-In September 1991, he enrolled as a member of the 38th Regular Course 21 in the Nigerian Defence Academy and underwent a Mechanical Transportation Officers Course in 1992.

-In 1993, Musa went through the Young Officers Course in Infantry, the Regimental Signal Officers Course in 1998, and 2000, a Junior Course at the Armed Forces Command and Staff College, Jaji.
-Between 2004 and 2005, he went through a Senior Course at the Armed Forces Command and Staff College Jaji.
+In 1992, Musa underwent a Mechanical Transportation Officers Course, and in 1993, the Young Officers Course in Infantry, the Regimental Signal Officers Course in 1998, and in 2000, a Junior Course at the Armed Forces Command and Staff College, Jaji.
+Between 2004 and 2005, he attended a Senior Course at the Armed Forces Command and Staff College, Jaji.
 Between 2007 and 2008, he earned an Advanced Diploma in Security Management from University of Lagos.

 Between 2012 and 2013, Musa obtained an Advanced Diploma in Defence and Strategies Course, and a Masters of Science (Military Science), International College of Defence Studies, National Defence University (ICDS-NDU), Changping, China.

 In 2017, Musa went through a Combined Joint Land Component Commander's Course on Leadership, US Army War College.